Julius Caesar (cricketer)

-Julius Caesar (25 March 1830 – 6 March 1878) was an English cricketer who played in 194 first-class matches between 1849 and 1867.
+Julius Caesar (25 March 1830 – 6 March 1878) was an English cricketer who played in 194 matches between 1849 and 1867.

 Childhood

 Julius Caesar was born in Godalming, Surrey, to Benjamin Caesar, an English professional cricketer, and his wife Anne (née Bowler).
 Benjamin and Anne had seven children.
 George, Richard, Lawrence William, Ann, Benjamin, Frederick Bowler and finally Julius.
 He was brought up in Godalming, a town that then had approximately 4,000 inhabitants, in Surrey, England.
 He was almost certainly educated in one of the two schools in Godalming at the time, and could read and write with a legible hand.

-Benjamin himself played cricket, and his brother Fred later played first-class cricket too.
+Benjamin himself played, and his brother Fred later played too.

 Caesar's cricketing skills first attracted local press attention when he was 16.
 On 7 July 1846 the Surrey Gazette wrote:

 A single-wicket match was played on the New Ground, Godalming, between Julius Caesar, a lad of 16 years of age, of the Godalming Cricket Club, and Mr C Coomber, of Eashing.
 Caesar went in first and obtained five which, with one wide, made six.
 Coomber fetched three runs which, with three wides, made six.
 Caesar for his second innings got 49, and wides three, making a total with the first of 58.
 Coomber followed and, after 35 balls were delivered, obtained no run and scored only one wide, leaving Caesar the winner by 51.
 The lad promises to be as noted in the game of cricket as his ancient namesake was in the art of war.
 The Godalming club are ready to back him against any lad of his age in the County of Surrey.

 He found an influential friend in the Marshall family, proprietors of a local timber merchants.
 Henry Marshall was the first mayor of Godalming in 1836.
 He was also a prominent member of Surrey County Cricket Club, which was formed in 1845, and president of Surrey club from 1856 to 1867.

 In 1848 Caesar first played at the Oval, for Godalming cricket club against Surrey.
 Against a mostly professional attack, Caesar made 67 and 46 as Godalming scored 161 and 192 for 5 and dismissed Surrey for 158 before Surrey "gave up".

 In June 1849, 10 weeks after his 19th birthday, and on the recommendation of Alexander Marshall, Caesar played for the second time at the Oval.
-He played for the Players (i.e. professionals) of Surrey XI against the county's gentlemen (i.e. amateurs).
+He played for the Players (i.e. professionals) of Surrey against the county's gentlemen (i.e. amateurs).
 Caesar played off the front foot, and was an aggressive batsman, and made 30 in his innings, a good score that was the second highest in the match.
 The Players went on to win by 10 wickets, and the Surrey Standard said of Caesar's performance:

 Caesar is a fine steady bat, but without the flair and finish of Caffyn; neither is his bowling so good; but his fielding at point is extremely beautiful.